bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 of these files.
 Copy them into place:

 - {class="rcmd"}
+- mkdir -p $GLOBAL
-- cp -rpT /bedrock/global-files $GLOBAL
+- cp -rp /bedrock/global-files/* $GLOBAL

 The tarball did not include all of the required ~{global~} files; it does not include things such as `/etc/passwd.`  You'll need to get those next.